-Zambia officially the Republic of Zambia, is a landlocked country in Southern Africa.
-The neighbouring countries are the Democratic Republic of the Congo to the north, Tanzania to the north-east, Malawi to the east, Mozambique, Zimbabwe, Botswana and Namibia to the south, and Angola to the west.
+Zambia officially the Republic of Zambia is famous for the Victoria falls heritage site World Wonder attraction.
+It is a landlocked country in Southern Africa, neighboring countries like; Democratic Republic of the Congo to the north, Tanzania to the north-east, Malawi to the east, Mozambique, Zimbabwe, Botswana and Namibia to the south, and Angola to the west.
 The capital city is Lusaka, located in the south-central part of the country. .

 The population is approximately 12 million people concentrated mainly around the capital Lusaka in the south and the Copper belt to the northwest.
 Zambia is a country that many describe as “the true Africa” and is also recognized as one among the safest countries in the whole world.
 It has the Victoria Falls, the vivacious River Zambezi and a variety of birds, game and an immaculate fauna.
 The people of Zambia are very hospitable and calm.
 The wildlife is spectacular and the country offers some of the finest safaris ever available on this planet.